Benefits of Using a Host Agency---7 Ways it Can Help Your Travel Agency

 - Ask your prospective host what sort of technology and marketing tools are available to their home based agents.
 Ask the costs associated with them.
 If you're not sure what you need, ask them what tools they recommend for a new agent.

 Host agencies are top recruiters of the (much needed) new blood in the travel industry.
 Because of that, many host agencies will not only offer continuing education, but also a training or mentoring program.
-It’s also common to see a host agency offer online training tailored towards new agents.
-While it’s possible to learn how to be a travel agent without any training, a good training program can hurry you along a steep learning curve and help you start making money quicker.
-This a one of the major benefits of using a host agency—it’s a great gateway into the industry.
+It's also common to see a host agency offer online training tailored towards new agents.
+While it's possible to learn how to be a travel agent without any training, a good training program can hurry you along a steep learning curve and help you start making money quicker.
+This is one of the major benefits of using a host agency—it's a great gateway into the industry.
 For experienced agents, hosts often put together their own FAMs for continuing education and may partner with vendors to provide continual continuing education for their agents.
-Side note: You can find some great travel education programs on our resources page.
+Side note: You can find some great info on travel agent training and education in this article as well as more educational materials on our resources page.

 - Ask your prospective host what type of educational opportunities are available to new travel agents.
 Ask what type of continuing education is available for established agents.
 If possible, see if you can sit in on an online training or if they have a recording training you can listen to.

 Being a home based travel agent has its advantages but one common complaint is the social isolation.
 A host agency that cultivates community can ease the isolation by helping you meet other travel agents.
 These agents are a great source of knowledge to help you build your business and support you as you grow.